What do the two candidates to be the next prime minister say on policy?

 Rishi Sunak: The Leave-voter has promised to scrap or reform all EU law or bureaucracy still on the statute book by the time of the next general election, and have initial recommendations on whether each law stays or goes within 100 days.

-Liz Truss: Voted Remain but has since embraced Brexit and scooped up the backing of staunch Brexiteers.
+Liz Truss: Voted Remain but has since embraced Brexit and scooped up the backing of staunch Brexiteers in the party.
 Helped push through the Northern Ireland Protocol Bill which critics say breaks international law.

+Has vowed to review all EU laws retained after Brexit by the end of next year in a “red tape bonfire” if she becomes prime minister, and to scrap or replace those that are deemed to hinder UK growth.

-Reportedly said she would seek to reform the European Convention on Human Rights but would be “prepared to leave”.
+Reportedly said she would seek to reform the European Convention on Human Rights but would be “prepared to leave” it.

 – Defence